 Learn Greek with lessons that teach you the Greek alphabet, words and phrases.
-Start learning Greek with Rosetta Stone.Try Our Free Demo
+Start learning Greek with Rosetta Stone.Try our Free Trial

 If you are considering learning Greek, know that you will benefit from learning to speak a contemporary European language with an important presence in literature and art, but also from approaching deeper ideas exported through the Greek language into Western thought and civilization.
 Greek script found on clay tablets dating back to between 1450 and 1350 BC, solidifies Greek as the world’s oldest recorded living language.
 Greek is the official language of Greece, of course, and also is one of the official languages of the Republic of Cyprus and the European Union.

 Greece is often called the cradle of Western civilization, and modern-day Greece is a traveler’s dream with ideal weather, and thousands of islands peppered throughout the Aegean and Ionian seas.
 From landmarks including the 5th-century B.C.
 Acropolis citadel with the Parthenon temple to the black sands of Santorini to the party resorts of Mykonos, there are countless motivations—both historical and cosmopolitan—for learning Modern Greek.